OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 NIC update
 --------------------------------------------------------------------------------

-Some NIC attributes can be updated by the command ``onevm nic-update``.
-If the Virtual Machine is running the action triggers the driver action to update the network parameters.
+Qos attributes can be updated by the command ``onevm nic-update``.
+If the Virtual Machine is running the action triggers the driver action to live-update the network parameters.

 .. prompt:: text $ auto